aazhbd/AutoDeploy/README.md

 # Developer's System

 A developer system provisioned using vagrant with settings for virtualbox, deploys with ArtWeb.
+A Linux system with Vivid Vervet and it automatically provisions the system with Apache2, PHP5, MySQL and MySQL related PHP packages, also includes Python and related tools.

 ### Install Instructions